 Growing up in a Middle Eastern household, we have been enjoying labneh my entire life.
 Whether it’s spread over pita bread, dolloped on top of beef shawarma or used as a dip with veggies, nothing beats the silky, creamy and tangy flavor of labneh.

 Common in Middle Eastern cuisine, labneh is a thick, creamy, and tangy spread made from full-fat yogurt that has been strained overnight.
 About half the calories and fat of cream cheese, labneh is relatively low calorie and light.

-What equipment do you need to make homemade labneh (yogurt cheese)?
+What equipment do you need to make yogurt cheese?

 Labneh can be stored in an air-tight container in the refrigerator for up to 10 days.

 Traditionally, we like to enjoy it drizzled with olive oil, za’atar and salt then scooped with pita bread, pita chips or veggies.

 I’m afraid no you can’t substitute Greek yogurt for this recipe as Greek yogurt is already strained.